It's important to keep your pet's health safe, and looking for pet insurance advice is a natural step in the process.

 1. Is it a ‘lifetime’, ‘non lifetime’ or ‘accident only’ policy?

-The most comprehensive type of cover for pets is ‘lifetime’.
-Essentially this means that your pet is covered for any illness or condition they develop while the policy is active, so long as you keep renewing the policy.
+The most comprehensive type of cover for pets is lifetime coverage, which means your pet is covered for any illness or condition they may develop while the policy is active (as long as you keep renewing).
+If your dog develops diabetes, a lifetime pet insurance plan would cover it years after you initially took out a policy.

 Additionally, you also have ‘per condition’ and ‘annual’ limitations.
 It might be that your policy has a ‘per condition’ restriction of $2,000/£2,000.
 So if your dog develops diabetes, but also has to be treated for a broken leg, then the insurer will pay out a maximum of $2,000/£2,000 per condition.
 Alternatively, if the annual limit is $5,000/£5,000, for example, then any and all conditions up to that amount will be covered, with no per condition limit.